ZhenyiZhang/robot-cleaner-client/README.md

 ## Map Input
-this application supports input the cleaning map through client
+this application supports input the cleaning map through client, make sure your input map is valid and the map must be surrounded by walls

 a long ASCII character string: